bkhedayat/Vision/README.md

 # Vision

 ## Description
-Its an object detection model based on the YOLO object detection model family
+Its an object detection model based on the YOLO family.